+My name is Raquel, nice to meet you!
 I have a lot of experience tutoring middle schoolers up through college students.
-I was an Elementary Education major before I switched into Audiology, so I also have experience working with younger students.
-I tutored high school and middle schoolers in the Pinellas County School system as part of the AVID program.
+I was an Elementary Education major before I switched to Audiology, so I also have experience working with younger students.
+Furthermore, I tutored high school and middle schoolers in the Pinellas County School system as part of the AVID program.
 Then I was a tutor for USF athletics and U of I athletics.
-Since I have started out as a tutor, I have about 5-7 years of tutoring experience.
+Since I have started out as a tutor, I have about 8+ years of tutoring experience.

 Education & Certification